mariebbz/mariebbz/README.md

 <details>
   <summary>💌 want to know a secret?</summary>
-  i’m probably working on a pink terminal theme right now.
+  i’m working on a pink terminal theme right now.
 </details>